 Cement is made from a combination of elements and ingredients, (and keep in mind that this formula is different depending on the manufacturer).
 Some of the common ingredients of cement can be shale, silicon, calcium, clay, aluminum, chalk, iron, limestone, shells, sand and more.

-As crafters and makers, we want to get into our projects and sometimes we forget about the safety part.
-We need a mask that is comfortable and doesn't get in the way of what we are doing.
+A mask that is comfortable and doesn't get in the way of what we are doing is very important.
 We are going to talk about exactly what you need to look for when purchasing the proper respirator mask when you are working with concrete and mixing mediums, and let's not forget about the powdered colorants that we mix into the concrete too.

 There are many respirator masks to choose from when working with concrete and cement, but finding a mask that checks all of the safety boxes can be difficult.